 Please review the information on this page to find out what will work best for you.

-If you have questions or need help completing the FAFSA, go to the Financial Aid Office, Room 1340, email
+If you have questions or need help completing the FAFSA, go to the One Stop, Room 1300, email

 Free Tuition Programs

 Generous donors and special government programs make college available tuition-free for some eligible students.
 These programs have specific eligibility requirements and limited space, so make sure you follow application instructions and apply by listed deadlines.

 The Power of YOU program makes the first two years of college available tuition-free, for students that meet the eligibility requirements of the program.
 It covers the cost of tuition and fees at Saint Paul College or Minneapolis Community and Technical College (MCTC) through state and federal grants and private scholarships.
 The Power of YOU supports as many students as possible based on student need and funds available for the program.
 Advising and support services will be provided to help students succeed at college.

 The Make it Count program for Adult Learners is created specifically for returning and nontraditional students seeking an associate degree, full-time or part-time at Saint Paul College

 tuition free.
 It covers the cost of tuition and fees for up to 60 credits, in three years, at Saint Paul College through state and federal grants and private scholarships.
 The Make it Count program supports as many students as possible based on student need and funds available for the program.

 To find out if you are eligible for government grants, you will need to complete a Free Application for Federal Student Aid (FAFSA).
 Saint Paul College School Code: 005533To submit your FAFSA go to https://fafsa.ed.gov/